 Will having an LCCN guarantee libraries buy my book?

-No—but it may remove a friction point and make your book easier for libraries to consider and catalog.
+No—but it may make your book easier for libraries to consider and catalog.

 Final Thoughts

-If you’re already investing in professional printing, an LCCN is one more way to help your book stand shoulder-to-shoulder with traditionally published titles.
+For most self-published authors, an LCCN isn’t really necessary, but it can give your book an extra layer of professionalism.
+If you’re already investing in professional offset printing with PufferPrint, an LCCN is one more way to help your book stand shoulder-to-shoulder with traditionally published titles.